 Local Anthropogenic Nutrients Effects on Coastal Acidification and Hypoxia in Southern California Bight: A Case Study Linking Integrated Systems Modeling to Support Management Decisions

-Martha Sutula1, Faycal Kessouri2, James C McWilliams3, Daniele Bianchi4, Curtis A. Deutsch5, Nina Bednarsek6, Evan M Howard7, Lionel Renault8, Karen McLaughlin1, Minna Ho1, Richard A Feely9 and Stephen Weisberg10, (1)Southern California Coastal Water Research Project, Costa Mesa, CA, United States, (2)Southern California Coastal Water Research Project, Costa Mesa, United States, (3)University of California in Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, (4)University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, CA, United States, (5)University of Washington Seattle Campus, School of Oceanography, Seattle, United States, (6)Southern California Coastal Water Research Project, Biogeochemistry, Costa Mesa, United States, (7)WHOI, Woods Hole, MA, United States, (8)University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, (9)NOAA PMEL, Seattle, United States, (10)SCCWRP, Costa Mesa, CA, United States
+Martha Sutula1, Faycal Kessouri2, James C McWilliams3, Daniele Bianchi4, Curtis A. Deutsch5, Nina Bednarsek6, Evan M Howard7, Lionel Renault8, Karen McLaughlin1, Minna Ho1, Richard A Feely9 and Stephen Weisberg10, (1)Southern California Coastal Water Research Project, Costa Mesa, CA, United States, (2)Southern California Coastal Water Research Project, Costa Mesa, United States, (3)University of California, Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, (4)University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, CA, United States, (5)University of Washington Seattle Campus, School of Oceanography, Seattle, United States, (6)Southern California Coastal Water Research Project, Biogeochemistry, Costa Mesa, United States, (7)WHOI, Woods Hole, MA, United States, (8)University of California Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States, (9)NOAA PMEL, Seattle, United States, (10)SCCWRP, Costa Mesa, CA, United States

 Abstract: